 Were there any changes to your website?

-Check the Service and Node Status Notifications page and the Dynatrace Performance Network Updates page.
+Check the Service and Node Status Notifications page.
 Did Dynatrace deploy any product or node upgrades, or did the node experience any known issues?

 Determine the time frame during which the issues occurred

 Create a raw scatter chart that plots the failed tests with a time period well before and after the issue occurred.
 Sometimes the issue has already been occurring without your knowledge.
 You may also recognize a pattern to the failures; for example, they may only happen at peak usage times or when the servers are rebooted in the middle of the night.

 Look for a correlation between any recent changes to your site content or configuration.
 Also check for Dynatrace product releases or node upgrades that were deployed near the time of the failed tests and that may have caused (or fixed) the issue.

 Determine the test's availability

 Chart the availability of the test.
 Is the test failing during 1% of the runs, or 100%?
 Is there any obvious failure pattern?

 - Compare nodes – Are the failed tests occurring on all of the configured nodes?
 Generally speaking, the more nodes with failures, the less chance that it is a node issue; but there are exceptions.
 Be mindful that product releases and node upgrades may affect multiple nodes.